ujrav/ECE408/README.md

 Umberto Ravaioli and Sharon Tang

-## Setting Up Our Project to Run on Windows Visual Studios (not tested for Linux/Unix)
+## What You Need To Run Our Project on Windows (not tested on Linux/Unix)

 ###A CUDA-capable GPU